 Amy routinely assists energy and utility clients in negotiating reductions in tax assessments resulting in substantial real property tax savings.
-Amy also routinely advises clients in the defense of eminent domain proceedings, including the preliminary hearing stages to litigation involving the acquisition of real property interests, trade fixtures and leasehold rights.
+Amy also routinely advises clients in the defense of eminent domain proceedings, including the preliminary hearing stages to litigation involving the acquisition of real property interests, trade fixtures, and leasehold rights.

-Amy litigates primarily in state courts, including trade fixture valuation matters, eminent domain procedure law and Article 78 special proceedings.
+Amy litigates primarily in state courts, including trade fixture valuation matters, eminent domain procedure law, and Article 78 special proceedings.
 Amy has also litigated in federal court, having successfully obtained verdicts against two correction officers in a pro bono §1983 civil rights action involving the violation of a prisoner’s constitutional rights.

 - Represents several large not-for-profit agencies serving individuals with developmental disabilities.
-Matters included real estate development and financing, and defending agencies under Medicaid audits by the Office of Medicaid Inspector General (OMIG) and the Office of People With Developmental Disabilities (OPWDD).
+Matters included real estate development and financing and defending agencies under Medicaid audits by the Office of Medicaid Inspector General (OMIG) and the Office of People With Developmental Disabilities (OPWDD).

-- Represents hydroelectric assets and utility owners in multiple litigation matters, including obtaining in excess of one million dollars in tax refunds as a result of negotiations and commencement of tax assessment proceedings against municipalities who over-assess utility property.
+- Represents hydroelectric assets and utility owners in multiple litigation matters, including obtaining in excess of $1 million in tax refunds as a result of negotiations and the commencement of tax assessment proceedings against municipalities who over-assess utility property.
 Also represents these owners in defending against eminent domain acquisition of utility assets by condemning authorities and seeking damages for such takings, as well as commencing Article 78 special proceedings challenging municipal acts affecting the use of the utility property and assets.

 - Represented a municipality in acquiring a parking garage by eminent domain for reconstruction and to support a public project.

 - Defends municipalities against proceedings brought by individuals and businesses to challenge property tax assessments.